alanrvazquez/alanrvazquez.github.io/README.md

 ### Manuscripts Submited for Publication or In Preparation

 - **Vazquez, A. R.** and Wong, W.-K. (2023).
 Mathematical programming tools for randomization purposes in small two-arm clinical trials: A case study with real data.
-Submitted.
+In preparation.

 - **Vazquez, A. R.** and Xuan, X. (2023).
 A review of undergraduate courses in Design of Experiments offered by American universities.
 Submitted.

 - Okeyo, A. A., Luthra, K., **Vazquez, A. R.**, and Atungulu, G. G. (2023).
 Drying Techniques for Precooked Hybrid Rice to Ensure Quality of Instantized Rice.
 Submitted.

+- Luthra, K., Odula, A., **Vazquez, A. R.**, and Atungulu, G. G. (2023).
+Impact of rice drying techniques on inter-kerbel moisture variability and quality.
+In preparation.

 ## [Presentations](presentations.md)